Tracking Campaigns In SegMetrics (utm_campaign values)

 Key Metrics For Campaigns

-Navigate to the Detail Report page.
+Navigate to the Contacts Report page.

 Scroll down to the Table Reports and select “UTM Campaign” from the Table Report selector.

 Now you’ll see reporting on all of your UTM Campaign values.

 This table shows all of the key metrics for your UTM Campaign values, including:

 - New Leads: The number of New Leads acquired during the given timeframe